×

 • Pea:

-Peas are a storehouse of fibers and nutrients like folate, iron and manganese.
+Peas are a storehouse of fibers and nutrients like folate, iron, and manganese.
 One cup of pea offers 8.6g of pea protein.
-It comprises of essential amino acids that are not synthesized by the body.
+It comprises essential amino acids that are not synthesized by the body.

 • Brown Rice:

 Consuming protein has multiple benefits as mentioned above.
-And it is extremely crucial that ones protein requirements are maintained and the RDA is met.
-It is not necessary that protein is available in only animal sources; with the new age of veganism and plant-based diets there are many plant based protein sources available in the market.
+And it is extremely crucial that one's protein requirements are maintained and the RDA is met.
+Protein doesn't need to be available only from animal sources; with the new age of veganism and plant-based diets, there are many plant-based protein sources available in the market.
 However, if one does not meet their protein needs one can choose protein supplements like protein powders.

 Shilpa Manwani